 There’s a whole slew of other things that could trigger depression and mood changes later in life that isn’t menopause.
 The thought of aging is stressful for many women.
 Empty nest syndrome is a trigger of mood changes during menopause that happens when children move out or get married.
 It’s common for women to feel lonely and depressed during this stage in life.
 Finally, there’s also the stress of caring for elderly parents that weigh on women during this time.
 Between menopause and other life changes, it’s a lot to handle.

-It’s important to note that while depression is more likely to happen during menopause than other times of a woman’s life, women do typically experience more depression than men in their lifetime.
+It’s important to note that while depression is more likely to happen during menopause than other times of a woman’s life.
+Women are twice as likely as men to be diagnosed with depression.
 So if you do feel persistent sadness and loss of interest, talk to your doctor ASAP.

 See a full list of symptoms of depression.